swindless/reading-notes/class-01.md

  about elements.
  - Atributes require a name and a value.
 ## B. The different HTMLs
  - HTML 4 was released in 1997.
-Most elements are used today except <center>,
-  <font>, & <strike>.
-These can be
-     accessed with CSS instead.
+Most elements are used today except center, font, & strike.
+These can be accessed with CSS instead.
  - XHTML 1.0 was released in 2000.
 The key benefit was it works well with other programs written to create and process XML documents.
  -	HTML5 - Web pages do not need to close all tags and new elements & attributes were  introduced.
 ## C.  Attributes